13 IT Manager Resume Examples [& Templates]

 Laptop screen with yellow paint roller shows BeamJobs enhancements for job seekers' career materials

-When you’re trying to create the perfect resume, it’s highly recommended that you focus on your IT manager skills.
+When you’re trying to create a resume, it’s highly recommended that you focus on your IT manager skills.
 Keep in mind that recruiters at top companies can receive hundreds of resumes for a single position in a short time, which is why it’s important that your IT manager resume is well-written, easy to digest, and highlights necessary pieces of information.

 As recruiters weed through resumes, they take numerous steps to sort them.
 The main steps most recruiters adhere to when sorting resumes include: